kisswiki/kisswiki/src/os/ubuntu/ubuntu-20.4.2.md

 After restart still this fans spinning.

-So I have uninstalled nvidia drivers with:
+So I have uninstalled nvidia driver with:

 ```
 sudo apt-get remove --purge '^nvidia-.*'